 Ask yourself……… What’s in it for me?

-- A regular pay-check each week, fortnight or month
+- A regular paycheck each week

 - Paid public holidays and annual leave

 - Paid personal leave or sick leave

 - No investment of your own personal money

 - The ability to go home at night and not worry or stress over a business